Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 You don't need a consultant or a six-month initiative.
 You need one conversation.

 Then look at what you've got.
 If the answers converge on something specific, testable, and stakeholder-grounded, you have a foundation to build strategy on.
-If they diverge into generalities that could describe any organization in your sector, you've found the real reason your strategy isn't working.
+If they diverge into generalities that could describe any organisation in your sector, you've found the real reason your strategy isn't working.

 This post is drawn from Closing the Strategy-Execution Gap, a self-paced course that follows one institution through the discipline of anchoring in purpose before making a single strategic choice.